-Job openings in Arizona are expected to increase by 28 percent through 2022, a growth rate that exceeds the national average (O*Net, 2012).
-Generally speaking, salaries in this state are in line with national averages.
-Per O*Net, the average salary for a medical manager in Arizona is $91,700 per year.
+Job openings in Arizona are red-hot.
+A 39 percent growth rate is projected between 2018 and 2028.
+Salaries in this state are above the nation average.
+The average salary for a medical manager in Arizona is $123,540 per year.

 Getting the right education is the first step to enjoying a rewarding career in health care administration.
 To get started, contact bachelor’s degree programs in health care administration for more information today.